You are currently in the scot section of the site.

 You can receive the Early Learning Payment for multiple children if you apply when each child is at the right age stage when you apply.

-As of the 28th of November, all clients receiving Scottish Child Payment will automatically be assessed for the payments of Best Start Grant Early Learning and School Age Payments.
+All clients receiving Scottish Child Payment will automatically be assessed for the payments of Best Start Grant Early Learning Payment and School Age Payment.

-If Social Security Scotland decides that you should be awarded the payment you will receive both the payment and determination letter.
+If Social Security Scotland decides that you should be awarded the payment, you will receive both the payment and the determination letter.

-Before informing Social Security Scotland of a change in circumstances you will also need to alert HMRC, your local council and the Department of Work and Pensions.
+Before informing Social Security Scotland of a change in circumstances, you will also need to alert HMRC, your local council, and the Department for Work and Pensions.

 • Your name changes